IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

       (parameters: *apihost, *bluemixServiceName, dbname, *id, params)
    ```

+   **Some parameters are bound and inherited from the package**

-   This output shows that the Cloudant `read` action has five parameters.
-Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are also defined at the **package** level.
-If you bind values for these parameters at the package level, you do not need to provide them when the action is invoked as they are inherited.
-Then when invoking you only need to provide the required document `id` parameter.
+   The output shows that the Cloudant `read` action has five parameters.
+Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are predefined at the **package** level.

+    This means that when you create the package, you can bind values for these parameters, and they are automatically inherited by the action when invoked.
+For the `read` action, you would only need to provide the required document `id` parameter when invoking; all other values are inherited.

 ## Invoke actions in a package